jqnatividad/qsv/README.md

  ❇️: enabled by a feature flag on `qsv`.
 Not available on `qsvlite`. `qsvdp` has `luau` & `applydp` pre-enabled.
 📇: uses an index when available. `join` creates its own in-memory index automatically.
 🗜️: loads entire CSV into memory, though `dedup`, `stats` & `transpose` have "streaming" modes as well.
+🧠: expensive operations are memoized (cached) with available Redis caching for fetch commands.
 🏎️: multithreaded when an index is available.
 🚀: multithreaded even without an index.